brittanywalker/TevenStudios/README.md

 ## Users in the database

-The exist admins with the following emails in the database:
+There exist admins with the following emails in the database:
 * r.hoda@auckland.ac.nz
 * k.blincoe@auckland.ac.nz
 * ysha962@aucklanduni.ac.nz